jshiell/X52ProMac/README.md

 X52ProMac
 =========

-Some toys to work with the Saitek X52 Pro on OS X. At present, there's not a lot here, but assuming I don't get distracted it should grow.
+An in-progress effort to create basic tools to manage the Saitek X52 Pro under OS X.

 Quick Instructions
 ------------------

+Eventually I'll write an installation package, but in the meantime:

 ```
 ./build